RoshanNindrai/Periscope/README.md

 # Periscope

 Periscope is a simple Movie bookmark app built in Swift.
-This project is designed as a learning resource for SwiftUI and the new Swift Concurrency APIs (async/await, structured concurrency, etc).
+This project is designed as a learning playground for me to explore SwiftUI and the new Swift Concurrency APIs (async/await, structured concurrency, etc).
 THIS IS NOT PRODUCTION READY IN ANY MANNER